 Q. If I receive a grant, how do I get the funds?

-A. All approved grants will be assigned a college budget account number and the Foundation will transfer your funds to that account.
-You will be notified by the Foundation of the account number which can be accessed at any time by your budget authority.
+A. All approved grants will be assigned a college budget account number.
+Grant acceptance paperwork will then be emailed to all grant recipients.
+This paperwork must be completed and returned electronically to the Foundation, after which the Foundation will transfer funds to your account.
+You will then be emailed the account number which can be accessed at any time by your budget authority.
 It is not necessary for you to get approval from the Foundation to access or spend your grant funds.

 Q. If I receive support or help from other sources, do I still qualify for an Edmonds Community College Foundation grant?